 Upgrade to Splunk Enterprise Security 6.0.2 or 6.1.1

 If you do not have the option to clean you source data, you may limit the maximum number of merges for each row.
 You may do this by upgrading to Splunk Enterprise Security versions 6.0.2 or 6.1.1 and including the maximum limit values for the distributed lookups.

 For more information on multivalue field limits for assets, see Multivalue field limits for assets.
 For more information on multivalue field limits for identities, see Multivalue field limits for identities.

 For more information on Splunk Enterprise Security compatibility matrix, see Compatibility matrix.

-If you do not wish to restore the default navigation menu, you can append the following path to your Splunk server URL to go directly to the new Assets and Identities Navigation page:
+If you prefer not to restore the default navigation menu, you can append the following path to your Splunk server URL to go directly to the new Assets and Identities Navigation page: